Construction Noise

 • Conducting systematic periodic reviews of practice.

-• Appointing and empowering a noise control officer from senior management.
+• Appointing and empowering a senior management as a noise control officer.

-• Establishing a notification system for noise control incidents that have generated or may generate complaints.
+• Establishing a notification system for construction noise incidents that have generated or may generate complaints.

-The object is to ensure that the need for a tranquil environment will be considered as part of the construction process.
+The objective is to ensure that the need for a tranquil environment will be considered as part of the construction process.